M\"uller-Zhang truncation for general linear constraints with first or second order potential: Presentation of the main results

-\end{cor} Theorem \ref{theo:mueller4}, and hence its Young measure version, can be formulated also for sets $K$ that vary uniformly continuously with respect to the Hausdorff distance $d_H$ as defined in (\ref{eq:kuniformlycont}).
+\end{cor} Corollary \ref{cor:convexintegralbound}, and hence its Young measure version, can be formulated also for sets $K$ that vary uniformly continuously with respect to the Hausdorff distance $d_H$ as defined in (\ref{eq:kuniformlycont}) below.
 More precisely, we have the following: \begin{cor} Let $\Omega\subset \R^d$ be open, bounded and let $l=1$ or $l=2$.
-Let $(K_x)_{x\in\Omega}$ be a family of compact, convex sets in $\R^k$ with $|K_x|_{\infty}\geq \eta>0$ for all $x\in\Omega$ and some fixed $\eta>0$.
+Let $F\colon \R^k\to \R$ be a non-negative, homogeneous, convex function and let $(K_x)_{x\in\Omega}$ be a family of compact, convex sets in $\R^k$ with $|K_x|_{\infty}\geq \eta>0$ for all $x\in\Omega$ and some fixed $\eta>0$.
 Further, assume that $(K_x)$ has the property that for all $\eps>0$ there exists $\delta>0$ such that for all $x_0\in \Omega$

 Further, let $(u_j)\in W^{l,\infty}_{\operatorname{loc}}(\Omega,\R^m)$ be a sequence of functions satisfying $\|D^lu_j\|_{L^{\infty}(\Omega)}\leq M$ and

 Then there exist functions $w_j\in W^{l,\infty}_{}(\Omega,\R^m)$ such that